vitejs/vite/README.md

     <script type="module" src="http://localhost:3000/main.js"></script>
     ```

-    Also make sure the server is configured to serve static assets in the Viter working directory, otherwise assets such as images won't be loaded properly.
+    Also make sure the server is configured to serve static assets in the Vite working directory, otherwise assets such as images won't be loaded properly.

 3. For production: after running `vite build`, a `manifest.json` file will be generated alongside other asset files.
 You can use this file to render links with hashed filenames (note: the syntax here is for explanation only, substitute with your server templating language):